wp-plugins/authldap/readme.txt

 * Failsafe: Due to the users being created in Wordpress' User-database they can also log in when the LDAP-backend currently is gone.
 * Role-Aware: You can map Wordpress' roles to values of an existing LDAP-attribute.
-This currently does not work in 3.0 upwords.
-I am working on it

 For more Information on the configuration have a look at http://andreas.heigl.org/cat/dev/wp/authldap